codingphun/aws-serverless-workshop/DevOps/1_ServerlessApplicationModel/README.md

 For macOS and Windows users: SAM local requires that the project directory (or any parent directory) is listed in Docker file sharing options.

 Verify that docker is working, and that you can run docker commands from the CLI (e.g. `docker ps`).
 You do not need to install/fetch/pull any containers - SAM Local will do it automatically as required.
-In Cloud9 IDE, you can execute the command in the terminal window in the bash terminal window at the bottom.
+In Cloud9 IDE, you can execute the commands in the bash terminal window at the bottom of the IDE window.

 #### AWS Cloud9, Windows, Linux, macOS with NPM [Recommended]